GreptimeTeam/docs/user-guide/concepts.md

 ### Table

-Table in Greptime DB is similar to it's in traditional relational database except it requires a timestamp column.
+Table in GreptimeDB is similar to it's in traditional relational database except it requires a timestamp column.
 The table holds a set of data that shares a common schema.
 It can either be created from SQL CREATE TABLE, or inferred from the input data structure (the auto-schema feature).
 In distributed